 Enjoy late-night shopping at Camden Market on select days the week before Christmas, just in time for you to grab unforgettable gifts for that special someone.

 Many of London’s outlet centres are home to high-street and high-end brands which sell heavily discounted goods, so they’re the place to spoil your loved ones with fancy treasures for less.
 Make sure to also keep an eye out for Christmas events, offers and decorations over the festive seasons.

 Find something unique at one of London’s many Christmas markets, from one-off pieces to handmade jewellery and beautiful arts and crafts – these are havens for even the most disorganised, last-minute shoppers.

 Christmas markets in London include handmade gifts, stocking fillers and seasonal foodie treats.
-Head to Christmas by the River at London Bridge City, where you can shop against the iconic backdrop of Tower Bridge or choose to browse the 12 Virtual Night Markets of Christmas from a cosy corner of your couch.
+Head to Christmas by the River at London Bridge City, where you can shop against the iconic backdrop of Tower Bridge.

 Away from central London, flock to Greenwich Market which is given a festive makeover with fashion, crafts and food stalls.
 Or visit Kingston's Ancient Market Place which turns into an Alpine Village featuring stalls crammed with stocking fillers and unique gifts.

 Download the Visit London App to find more festive shopping inspiration.